Pelosi to visit Armenia as cease-fire with Azerbaijan holds

 Yerevan’s plea for help has put the Kremlin in a precarious position as it has sought to maintain close relations with Armenia, which hosts a Russian military base, and also develop warm ties with energy-rich Azerbaijan.

-Putin on Friday is scheduled to meet with Azerbaijan’s President Ilham Aliyev on the sidelines of the Shanghai Cooperation Organization summit in the Uzbekistan city of Samarkand.
-The Russian leader is also set to have talks with Turkish President Recep Tayyip Erdogan, whose country has strongly backed Azerbaijan.
+Putin met Friday with Azerbaijani President Ilham Aliyev on the sidelines of the Shanghai Cooperation Organization summit in the Uzbekistan city of Samarkand.

+Aliyev thanked Putin for helping halt the fighting and said “the most important thing now is to save the process of normalization of ties from collapse.”
+Putin voiced satisfaction that the cease-fire has held, but noted the situation remained tense.

-Speaking at the summit, Aliyev accused Armenia of “a large-scale military provocation” that derailed efforts to negotiate a peace treaty.
+Speaking at the summit earlier in the day, Aliyev accused Armenia of “a large-scale military provocation” that derailed efforts to negotiate a peace treaty.
 “The Armenian provocation has dealt a heavy blow to the process of normalizing ties between our countries,” Aliyev said.

+The Russian leader also held talks with Turkish President Recep Tayyip Erdogan, whose country has strongly backed Azerbaijan, but neither of them mentioned the fighting in their opening remarks at the start of the meeting.

-Pashinyan told lawmakers earlier this week that Armenia is ready to recognize Azerbaijan’s territorial integrity in a future peace treaty, provided that it relinquishes control of areas in Armenia its forces have seized.
+Pashinyan told lawmakers earlier this week that Armenia was ready to recognize Azerbaijan’s territorial integrity in a future peace treaty, provided that it relinquishes control of areas in Armenia its forces have seized.

 The opposition saw the statement as a sign of Pashinyan’s readiness to submit to Azerbaijani demands and recognize Azerbaijan’s sovereignty over Nagorno-Karabakh.
 Thousands of angry protesters besieged the government’s headquarters and the country’s parliament during the past two days, accusing Pashinyan of treason.
 Protests were also held in other Armenian cities.